P47Parzival/Susap/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD License - see the [LICENSE](LICENSE) file for details.\
+Play with my toy and change it if you want.
+Just remember to say I made the first one.
+And don't use my name to say your toy is the best.

 ## 🙏 Acknowledgments